charliemarketplace/everything-applied-ds/README.md

-# Pricing Models & Frameworks Tutorial Site
+# Applied Data Science Learning Platform

-> 🎮 **Interactive learning platform for sports betting pricing models**
+> 🎮 **Interactive tutorials for practical data science concepts**

-A comprehensive SvelteKit tutorial site covering 70+ pricing models and frameworks with interactive demos, synthetic data simulations, and hands-on calculators.
+Learn applied data science through 70+ interactive tutorials covering statistical models, optimization, machine learning, and more — using sports betting as a rich applied use case to ground abstract concepts in real-world scenarios.

 ## 🚀 Quick Start